 Description of Fish and Wildlife Management Practices:

-Management efforts focus on improving the forage base for game species by controlled burning, mowing, timber management and establishing agricultural food plots.
-Annually, 150-200 acres (50-75 food plots) are planted on the area.
+Management efforts focus on improving the forage base for game species by controlled burning, mowing, timber management and agricultural food plots.
+Annually, 100-150 acres (30-50 food plots) are planted on the area.
 Ponds are scattered throughout for wildlife watering.
-Those holding water year around are stocked with bass, sunfish and catfish.
+Those holding water year round have fishable populations of bass and sunfish.

 Camping and Facilities:

 One designated primitive camping area is available for hunters.
-More convenient accommodations can be found in Tahlequah.
-The Tahlequah Chamber of Commerce can be reached at (918) 456-3742.
+Other accommodations can be found in Tahlequah (www.tourtahlequah.com) or at the many cabins, lodges, COE campgrounds and state parks along Lake Tenkiller.

 Fishing is limited to those area ponds that hold water year around.
 Buzzard Lake (approximately 7 acres) is the primary source available.
 Light tackle is generally appropriate.